backstage/backstage/plugins/auth-backend/api-report.md

   entity?: Entity;
 };

+// Warning: (ae-missing-release-tag) "createGitlabProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const createGitlabProvider: ( options?: GitlabProviderOptions | undefined,
+) => AuthProviderFactory;

 // Warning: (ae-missing-release-tag) "createGoogleProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)